-NOTICE OF ARREST OF VESSEL AND NOTICE FOR CLAIMS

-In accordance with FRCP Supplemental Rule C(4), and L.A.R.
-C(4), notice is hereby given of the arrest of the \\\\\, her engines, tackle, apparel and appurtenances in accordance with a Warrant for Arrest issued on \\\\\,

-Under FRCP Supplemental Rule C(6)(a), and L.A.R.
-C(6), any person asserting either a right to possess or ownership of the vessel or property must file a Claim of ownership with the court not later than fourteen (14) days after process has been executed, and shall file an answer within twenty-one (21) days from the date of filing his/her/its claim.

-DATED at \\\\\, Mississippi, this \\\\ day of \\\\\, \\\\,

-SIGNED NAME OF PLAINTIFF=S ATTORNEY (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)
+PLAINTIFF vs. CIVIL ACTION NO DEFENDANT NOTICE OF A RREST OF VESSEL AND NOTICE FOR CLAIMS hereby given of the ar FRCP Supplemental Rule C(4), and L.A.R.
+C(4), notice is rrest of the, her engines, tackle, apparel and ance with a Warrant for Arrest issued on, either a right to possess ownership with the court demental Rule C(6)(a), and L.A.R.
+C(6), any person asserting or ownership of the vessel or property must file a Claim of not later than fourteen (14) days after process has been an answer within twenty-one (21) days from the date of filing DATED at , Mississippi, this day of, cc: Counsel of Record SIGNED NAME OF PLAINTIFF=S ATTORNEY (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)

+UNITED STATES DISTRICT COURT DISTRICT OF MISSISSIPPI
-MOTION FOR PUBLICATION OF NOTICE OF ATTACHMENT, RULE C(4)

-COMES NOW plaintiff and moves the court for an order directing the Clerk to publish notice of this action; of defendant's last known address as \\\\\\\, addressee having left with no forwarding address; and of maritime attachment and garnishment of \\\\\\ [description of property attached], in the hands of \\\\\\ [party in whose hands attachment laid].
-With said notice to be published in the \\\\\\\ as a newspaper of general circulation in the district once a week for three successive weeks.
-Also, said notice to specify that all persons claiming either the right to possess or ownership of the property or having anything to say why it should not be condemned and sold to satisfy the demand of plaintiff must serve and file a claim of owner pursuant to FRCP Supplemental Rule C(6)(a)(i)(iii) and an answer to the complaint on or before twenty-one (21) days after filing his Claim of Owner, whichever is later.
+PLAINTIFF VS. CIVIL ACTION NO. DEFENDANT MOTION FOR PUBLICATION OF NOTICE (OF ATTACHMENT, RULE C(4) COMES NOW plaintiff and moves the cou rt for an order directing the Clerk to publish notice of this action; of defendant's last k known address as addressee having left with no forwarding address ss; and of maritime attachment and garnishment of [description of p property attached], in the hands o [party in whose hands attachment laid] .
+With said notice to be published in the as a newspaper of general circ culation in the district once a week fo three successive weeks.
+Also, said notice to spec ify that all persons claiming either the right to possess or ownership of the property or ha ving anything to say why it should no be condemned and sold to satisfy the demand of plaintiff must serve and file a claim o owner pursuant to FRCP Supplemental Rule (C(6)(a)(i)(iii) and an answer to the complaint on or before twenty-one (21) days after f filing his Claim of Owner, whichever is later.
+(Name of (MS Bar N •

+(Firm Name)

+(Mailing Address)

-(Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)
+(City, State & Zip Code)

+(Telephone No.)

+(Facsimile No.)

+(E-mail Address)

+(Attorney for Plaintiff)